 I’ve trialed a few that feel natural and work consistently for common tasks.
 There are a few key ones that Apple has built in specifically.
 The default Good Morning and Good Night scenes, for example, will be enacted immediately.
 You need only say “Hey Siri, Good night.”
 And she’ll return the courtesy and activate the Good Night scene.

 For user-defined scenes, this actually works as well, providing there is no ambiguity in the scene name.
 I have one for the kids called ‘TV Time’ which turns on the TV and set’s up the blinds and lighting.
 Siri understands just fine with “Hey Siri, TV Time”.
 If you have issues with misunderstandings with certain scene names I find two verbs to be easy options.
 Either “Set” or “Activate” work well and make sense.
 For example, “Hey Siri, Set ‘Coffee Time’”, or “Hey Siri, Activate ‘TV Mode’”.
 You can, of course, get more creative and be successful, but your mileage will vary.

-Set is also useful for controlling devices with multiple attributes.
+Set is also useful for controlling accessories with multiple attributes.
 Lights is the common example here.
 “Set the lamp to red” or “Set the bedroom brightness to 50%” works very well.
-You’ll note Siri will correctly interpret the latter to look for devices with brightness, so you don’t need to be precise with commands like this unless you want to target a specific device.
+You’ll note Siri will correctly interpret the latter to look for devices with brightness values, so you don’t need to be precise with commands like this unless you want to target a specific device.

 As a side note, Siri is able to correctly respond to a wide range of color words as well.
 Lime, tangerine, fuschia and so forth will yield the appropriate color and makes setting room colors by voice a simpler experience.